BatonNeTot/ketl/README.md

 * Breakpoints through API
 * Changing your code or code state while in break
-* Tools to pack your client's state and send it to you for detailed debug
+* Tools to dump your client's state and send it to you for detailed debug